Clutter Free Christmas :: Get Prepared Before the Holidays

 - My husbands like to play PlayStation games so a nice set of headphones would get some good use.

 - My 2-year-old is really active and likes to create.
 Something like paints would be more useful than an average toy.
+Here is a whole list of ideas for kids.

 Have A Spot For New Gifts